 As far as credentials go, I hold an associate degree in automotive technology from Mount Wachusett Community College, a bachelor degree in business (marketing/finance) from UMASS, a plethora of specialty education credits within the real estate and home inspection industry, I’m a Certified Professional Inspector through the International Association of Certified Home Inspectors (the largest (and in my humble opinion the best) organization of its kind), and of course, licensed through the state of Massachusetts (license #821).

 A short Interview with Mark...

 How does your service stand out?
 I try do the most important things really well.
 Good communication, high quality inspections, a willingness (and a natural curiosity) to go into the "yucky" places of a house, and concise reporting.
 I do what I think is right, and it consistently leads to me to good things in my life.

 What do you enjoy about the work you do?
 Inspecting houses in Massachusetts is interesting.
-It's not unusual to inspect a house built 150 years ago one day, and modern construction the next.
+It's not unusual to inspect a house built 150 years ago in the morning, and modern construction the same afternoon.
 I also have the honor of being part of something very important to people.
 When someone hires a home inspector they are putting a lot of faith into one person.